 Where to Go

-June is not a good time to explore the Sahara Desert.
-You'll want to leave that particular journey for sometime between October and May, when temperatures are more moderate.
-It's also baking hot in Marrakech and pretty much everywhere in the country's south, so June is a good time to visit northern cities like Tangier and Rabat.
+June isn't a good time to explore the Sahara Desert.
+You'll want to leave that particular journey for some time between October and May, when temperatures are more moderate.
+It's also baking hot in Marrakesh and pretty much everywhere in the country's south, so June is a good time to visit northern cities like Tangier and Rabat.

 Plan your trip to Morocco